lijunjie2232/java_web_study/note/Servlet.md

 1. create a class implements `jakarta.servlet.Filter`
 2. override three method: init / destroy / doFilter
 3. add filter and filter-mapping tag in web.xml or use @WebFilter
+4. only call filterChain.doFilter(servletRequest, servletResponse) could pass the request goes on
 ```java
 // FilterTest.java
 @WebFilter(